tinymovr/Tinymovr/docs/hardware/guide.rst

 Tinymovr Alpha USB Micro Connector Erratum
 ******************************************

-The USB Micro connector used in the CAN Bus adapter is unfortunately not very robust.
+The USB Micro connector used in the CANine v1 adapter is unfortunately not very robust.
 In order to ensure that there is a good contact between the board and the USB cable, please ensure the male connector of the cable is firmly seated in the female connector of the board.

 In addition, avoid exerting lateral forces to the connector (upwards or downwards) as they place stress on the soldered retaining flaps.